StefanHangler/COATI-Model-Evaluation/README.md

 # COATI-Model-Evaluation
-This repository contains all necessary materials and code for replicating the experiments and analyses presented in my report on the COATI model.
-It includes detailed Jupyter notebooks for training the model from scratch using the GuacaMol dataset, conducting linear probing tasks, and analyzing molecular generation capabilities.
+This repository contains all necessary materials and code for replicating the experiments and analyses presented in my report on the [COATI model](https://github.com/terraytherapeutics/COATI).
+It includes detailed scripts and notebooks for training the model from scratch using the GuacaMol dataset, conducting linear probing tasks, and analyzing molecular generation capabilities.

 # Setup Installation